Enrollment Management: Navigating Disruption to Achieve Success

 You get the point.

-Colleges and universities that are consistently achieving their enrollment and revenue goals get the point too – which is why they have processes in place to capture and analyze this information so that recommendations can be developed and presented to representatives for each key constituency the institution serves which aid data-driven decisions that impact and enhance the existing strategic plan.
+Colleges and universities that are consistently achieving their enrollment and revenue goals get the point too – which is why they have processes in place to capture and analyze this information.
+And from that information comes more effective strategic plans and actions that make the institution more successful.

 The more effective institutions take a proactive approach to strategic planning.
 They look for factors that may impact them, and they use whatever time they have to develop appropriate responses.
 This approach leads to more efficient use of their resources and improved performance.